-Living in the country has its benefits – lower cost per acre, fewer regulations and more freedom.
-But with those benefits comes a distinct disadvantage – slow or no rural internet options.
-Fast rural internet can be like looking for a unicorn, but for the homesteading commuter, farmer or rural entrepreneur, high speed rural internet access can be a necessity.
+Living in the country has its benefits, lower cost per acre, fewer regulations and more freedom.
+But with those benefits comes a distinct disadvantage, slow or no rural internet options.
+Finding stable, fast rural internet can be like looking for a unicorn, but for the homesteading commuter, farmer or rural entrepreneur, high speed rural internet access can be a necessity.